NFT-DAO/Governance-HOLON/README.md

 5. **[NFT-DAO EZ-on ](https://cardano.ideascale.com/a/dtd/NFT-DAO-EZ-on/341773-48088)** - [Discussion](https://github.com/NFT-DAO/Governance-HOLON/discussions/61)
 6. **[NFT-DAO NFT metadata standards ](https://cardano.ideascale.com/a/dtd/NFT-DAO-NFT-metadata-standards/341012-48088)**- [Discussion](https://github.com/NFT-DAO/Governance-HOLON/discussions/62)

-## Meetings
-Meeting Minutes are recorded in [Discussions](https://github.com/NFT-DAO/Governance-HOLON/discussions/categories/meetings).
-To allow for threaded comments.

-For documentation of meetings and/or links to meeting videos go to [Meetings](/Meetings).
-Each folder will have its own README to guide users further.
-Each sections description should be no more than a few sentences.

 ## Documents
 For documents not related to NFT-DAO's Business Plan go to [Documents](/Documents/).
 Each folder will have its own README to guide users further.
 Each sections description should be no more than a few sentences.